Ross Perot: Business

+In 1984, General Motors bought a controlling interest in EDS for $2.4 billion ($ billion).
+In 1985, Perot sold EDS to General Motors with the idea that he and EDS would have a leadership role within the company.
+However, Perot's plan was ignored by the management of General Motors, prompting Perot to leave and later found Perot Systems.
+Perot's experience with GM contributed to him becoming an outspoken critic of corporate America.

+In the same year, Perot became the second-richest man in the United States, only behind Sam Moore Walton, with a fortune estimated at $1.8 billion ($ billion), according to the Forbes 400 list of the wealthiest people in the United States.

 Just before the 1979 Iranian Revolution, the government of Iran imprisoned two EDS employees in a contract dispute.
 Perot organized and sponsored their rescue.
 The rescue team was led by retired United States Army Special Forces Colonel Arthur D. "Bull" Simons.
-When the team was unable to find a way to extract the two prisoners, they decided to wait for a mob of pro-Ayatollah revolutionaries to storm the jail and free all 10,000 inmates, many of whom were political prisoners.
-The two prisoners then connected with the rescue team, and the team spirited them out of Iran via a risky border crossing into Turkey.
+When the team was unable to find a way to extract the two prisoners, they decided to wait for a group of revolutionaries to storm the jail and free all 10,000 inmates, many of whom were political prisoners.
+The two prisoners then connected with the rescue team, which led them out of Iran through a border crossing into Turkey.
 The exploit was recounted in the book On Wings of Eagles by Ken Follett.
-In 1986 this was turned into a 2-part television mini-series (alternatively titled "Teheran") with the actor Burt Lancaster playing the role of Colonel Simons.
+In 1986 this was turned into a two-part television mini-series (alternatively titled "Teheran") with the actor Burt Lancaster playing the role of Colonel Simons and Richard Crenna as Perot.

 In 1984, Perot's Perot Foundation bought a very early copy of Magna Carta, one of only a few to leave the United Kingdom.
 The foundation lent it to the National Archives in Washington, D.C., where it was displayed alongside the Declaration of Independence and the Constitution of the United States.
-In 2007, the foundation sold it to David Rubenstein, managing director of The Carlyle Group for $21.3 million to be used "for medical research, for improving public education and for assisting wounded soldiers and their families".
+In 2007, the foundation sold it to David Rubenstein, managing director of The Carlyle Group for $21.3 million ($ million) to be used "for medical research, for improving public education and for assisting wounded soldiers and their families".
 It remains on display at the National Archives.

 After Steve Jobs lost the power struggle at Apple and left to found NeXT, his angel investor was Perot, who invested over $20 million.
 Perot believed in Jobs and did not want to miss out, as he had with his chance to invest in Bill Gates's fledgling Microsoft.

 In 1988, he founded Perot Systems in Plano, Texas.
 His son, Ross Perot Jr., eventually succeeded him as CEO.
-In September 2009, Perot Systems was acquired by Dell for $3.9 billion.
+In September 2009, Perot Systems was acquired by Dell for $3.9 billion ($ billion).